Config

 Gets the currently set sandbox, if any.

-pub fn set_trace_execution(&mut self, value: bool) -> &mut Self
+pub fn set_crosscheck(&mut self, value: bool) -> &mut Self

-Enables execution tracing.
+Enables execution cross-checking.

 Should only be used for debugging purposes and never enabled by default in production.